Jay-davisphem/alx-low_level_programming/0x03-more_functions_nested_loops/README.md

 # More functions, more nested loops
+# Author
+  David Oluwafemi Joshua
 ## Requirements
 * Language: C
-* OS: Ubuntu 14.04 LTS
+* OS: Ubuntu 20.04 LTS
-* Compiler: gcc 4.8.4
+* Compiler: gcc 9.4.0

 ## Synopsis
-This repository holds some projects I worked on for Holberton School.
+This repository holds some projects I worked on for ALX.
 The goal was to learn coding and concepts through the C programming language.

 ## Concepts I gained a deeper understanding of include:
 * nested loops and how to use them